 Access to GP records (currently summary information only)

-Alternatively you can access these services through the My GP app.
+Alternatively you can access these services through the NHS or My GP apps.
 Click here for more information about how to access this service.

 Arriving and checking in for your appointment